 Yorkshire Dales National Park extension area

 From August 2016, the following villages and surrounding areas became part of the Yorkshire Dales National Park Authority (YDNPA) area - Crosby Garrett, Crosby Ravensworth, Great Asby, Maulds Meaburn, Orton and Ravenstonedale.
-The YDNPA deals with trees protected by a tree preservation order or by Conservation Area status.
+The YDNPA deals with trees protected by a TPO or by Conservation Area status.

 Eden District Council